ewoks-kit/ewoksorange/doc/tutorials/my_first_widget/testing.rst

 .. image:: img/first_discovery.png

 .. note:: in this example we have an empty project with orange installed.
-The `ClipDataOW` has been added in a `Test Tuto` orangecontrib.
+The ``OWClipData`` has been added in a `Test Tuto` orangecontrib.

 .. hint::